If you’ve been asking yourself “What all the fuss is about this SEO thing?”, here’s your chance to learn everything in a rather long boring article.

 - Recommended image formats are JPG, JPEG, PNG, GIF, and more recently Google image formats like WebP.

 - Your image file name should be relevant to the visual content of the image.
 Also, file names should not have spaces in them.
-Use hyphen instead.
-For example. instead of “image of a car.jpg” file name, use “image-of-a-car.jpg” without spaces.
+Use a hyphen instead.
+For example. instead of the “image of a car.jpg” file name, use “image-of-a-car.jpg” without spaces.

 - Images should have a Title to explain what this image represents.

 - Images should have a Description to explain the purpose the image is serving in the article.